SulmanK/concept_visualizer/Design/supabase_setup_guide.md

 5. Note your project's URL in the dashboard (format: `https://[project-id].supabase.co`)

-## Step 2: Set Up Storage Buckets for Images
+## Step 2: Create Storage Buckets

-Before creating the database schema, we need to set up storage buckets for our images:
+First, let's create the storage buckets for our images:

 1. In the Supabase dashboard, navigate to the "Storage" section in the left sidebar